TEMPLE HOUSE APPRENTICESHIP

 Apprentices of the Urban Mission Center are asked to commit to the Temple House community, a missional community of young adults dwelling together in Benton Park West, an underserved neighborhood in St. Louis, MO.

 Apprenticeships are one year opportunities running from September 7th, 2018- August 9th, 2019.
-The time commitment is approximately 25-30 hours per week, and attendance is required at two out-of-town events: Regeneration (February 17-19) and Central Bible and Leadership Institute (July 30 - August 7).
+The time commitment is 29 hours per week, and attendance is required at two out-of-town events: Regeneration (February 17-19) and Central Bible and Leadership Institute (July 30 - August 7).
 Weekly hours are split between the Temple House community, a site placement at a local non-profit, and the Salvation Army Temple Corps.
-A $500 monthly stipend and furnished housing with utilities is provided.
+A $600 monthly stipend and furnished housing with utilities is provided.
 The apprenticeship weekly schedule will be set by the Community Life Coordinator.
-If you are able to find a part time job that works around the Apprenticeship weekly schedule, you are allowed to have a job outside of the Apprenticeship.

 Welcome to the neighborhood